On a mean-field Pontryagin minimum principle for stochastic optimal control: Mathematical background

 for given initial density $p_0$ \cite{Pavliotis2016}.

 We assume throughout this paper that the diffusion matrix $\Sigma$ is position independent.
 However, the proposed PMP extends to position dependent $\Sigma(x)$.
 We also allow for $\Sigma =0$, in which case our formulation provides the optimal closed loop control law instead of the open loop solution provided by (\ref{eq:deterministic PMP}).
 In this case, adding diffusion via $\Sigma = \epsilon I$ with $\epsilon \to 0$ sufficiently small allows one to numerically approximate viscosity solutions of (\ref{eq:HJB}) \cite{CL83}.
+We will therefore make the following assumptions.